 California gas prices rose from last week: See how much here

-State gas prices rose for the second consecutive week and reached an average of $4.69 per gallon of regular fuel on Monday, up from last week's price of $4.65 per gallon, according to the U.S. Energy Information Administration.
+State gas prices rose for the second consecutive week and reached an average of$4.73 per gallon of regular fuel on Monday, up from last week's price of $4.69 per gallon, according to the U.S. Energy Information Administration.

-A year ago, the average gas price in California was 1% higher at $4.73 per gallon.
+A year ago, the average gas price in California was 2% lower at $4.66 per gallon.

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Energy Information Administration.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.

-This article originally appeared on Redding Record Searchlight: California gas prices rose from last week: See how much here
+This article originally appeared on Victorville Daily Press: California gas prices rose from last week: See how much here